-Obviously, one of the best accessories that you can get for any pistol would be a well-fit holster.
+Obviously, one of the best accessories that you can get for any pistol would be a fine-fitting holster.
 There are holsters out there that may be specifically designed for either pistol, but there are others that will be able to fit both of them.
 Be sure to choose your holster after you have made the decision between a PPQ or a PPK.

 Consider Your Applications

 While each pistol will be useable in any application, there will be some situations where a particular pistol will excel.
 For example, the Walther PPQ will likely excel in a concealed carry application since it’s smaller in size (more specifically, its ability to be more concealable).
-The PPK can be great if you are using it for casual or competitive target shooting.
+The Walther PPK can be great if you are using it for casual or competitive target shooting.